camroga/camroga.github.io/index.md

   Developer - Internship <code>Pereira/Colombia</code></p>

 > <code>Software engineer</code><br>
-It is a website website that monitors and controls the operation of public transport in the city in real-time. (jQuery, CSS, JavaScript, PHP, PostgreSQL, PLSQL, Java SE, Android, SQLite).<br>
+It is a website that monitors and controls the operation of public transport in the city in real-time. (jQuery, CSS, JavaScript, PHP, PostgreSQL, PLSQL, Java SE, Android, SQLite).<br>

 ## Education